 As the business world continues to modernize, we hear a lot of terms like “shared space,” “coworking,” and “flexible space.”
 We hear about how brilliant the shared economy is, but what does it mean for commercial space?
 What’s the difference between the three terms and to whom does each apply?
 I know, it can get confusing, but the shared economy is definitely something to get on board with.
 So let’s break down the meaning of these terms and who they’re beneficial for.

 We’re here to break it down for you.

 Flexible space, shared space, and coworking—what are they?

 Coworking is when multiple people and/or businesses work in the same area.
 This is great for startups and freelancers, as it typically offers both open and private space.
 It tends to cultivate an environment that values collaboration and community.
 Coworking memberships can be pricey, but they typically cost less than leasing commercial space.

-Space sharing, which can also be called flexible space, is slightly more private, as it doesn’t usually feature a large room with a ton of desks for entrepreneurs of different types to gather and work independently, like coworking.
-Think about an extra room in a church; it can be used as a business’s office space, art studio, therapist's office, or even a preschool.
+Shared space is nearly synonymous with flexible space.
+These options are slightly more private than coworking spaces, as it doesn’t usually feature shared spaces where people work together but independently like coworking does.
+To imagine shared space, think about an extra room in a church; it can be used as a business’s office space, art studio, therapist's office, or even a preschool.
 The space is empty but flexible, ready to be used by someone with ideas and a need for space.